Short-rate models with stochastic discontinuities: a PDE approach: Introduction

 Our analysis shows that even within the affine class, closed-form pricing formulas may not always be attainable and, when available, may involve cumbersome computations.
 As a further contribution, we therefore propose a numerical approach for solving the PDE.
 Two different numerical methods are investigated and compared against the available analytical formulas.
 The first, a semi-analytic method, yields highly accurate results but entails greater computational cost and limited applicability, as it requires the explicit knowledge of the Green’s function.
 The second, a finite-difference scheme, while slightly less accurate than the semi-analytic approach, still provides a very high level of precision.
 Moreover, it stands out for its remarkable flexibility and computational efficiency, making it well-suited for practical applications.
 In summary, this work highlights the potential of the PDE approach in handling more general interest rate models and derivative contracts.
 Its flexibility and robustness make it a valuable tool, particularly when closed-form solutions are unavailable or difficult to derive.

 The paper is organized as follows.
 In Section 2, we present the short-rate model incorporating stochastic discontinuities.
-Section 3 derives the partial differential equation (PDE) formulation for pricing general interest rate derivatives.
-Section 4 investigates the regularity of the PDE solution and proves that, under suitable assumptions, it admits a Feynman-Kač representation.
+Section 3 derives the PDE formulation for pricing general interest rate derivatives.
+Section 4 investigates the well-posedness of the PDE and the regularity of its solution, and proves that, under suitable assumptions, it admits a Feynman-Kač representation.
 In Section 5, we apply the framework to affine models and obtain closed-form solutions in specific cases.
 Section 6 presents the numerical methods for pricing interest rate derivatives also when analytical solutions are not available.
 Finally, Section 7 concludes the paper.